 Use of the systems is voluntary.
 FINRA will continue to send comment letters by mail (and, for expedited filings, by facsimile) unless you choose to receive electronic copies only.

-- You may go directly to Firm Gateway via the following URL: https://firms.finra.org.
+- You may go directly to FINRA Gateway via the following URL: https://gateway.finra.org.

 - Questions regarding obtaining access to the system can be directed by phone to (800) 321-6273 or by email.

 - Questions regarding the comment letters that appear on AREF or about the advertising rules may be directed to the Advertising Regulation Department staff at (240) 386-4500.

 Four changes are being made to the AREF Filing Submission Form as a result of new rule changes identified in FINRA Regulatory Notice 16-41.
 These rule changes eliminate several filing requirements, and the associated form changes allow filers to indicate if they are voluntarily submitting a filing that is no longer required.Effective on 1/9/17